GjcCS/GjcCS/README.md

 ## Hi there 👋

-#  Cybersecurity Specialist | Defender of the Digital Realm :shield:
+#  Cybersecurity Analyst | Defender of the Digital Realm :shield:
-Hi there!
-Welcome to my GitHub profile!
-I'm Guillermo Costa, a passionate **Cybersecurity Specialist** with a mission to protect, detect, and respond to threats in the ever-evolving digital landscape.
-With 1 year of experience in cybersecurity and a drive for continuous learning, I specialize in threat analysis, network security, vulnerability assessment, etc.
+## Welcome to my GitHub profile!
+I'm Guillermo Costa 👋

+Cybersecurity professional with 3+ years of experience building and operating security programs in fast-paced environments.
 ---
 ## :star2: My Expertise
 :lock: **Cyber Defense & Threat Hunting**